-People are right to wonder if there’s any difference between a trained German Shepherd and a trained Belgian Malinois protection dog.
+People are right to wonder if there’s any difference between a German Shepherd and a Belgian Malinois protection dog.
 The dogs do look very much alike!
 But there are differences.
 We train and sell both breeds and know them very well.

 The German Shepherd